classic-terra/documents/proposals/lunc-usdc-prop.md

 9. The multisig will send the acquired LP tokens to the Terra Classic governance account.
 From there, the LP tokens can be managed in a **fully decentralized** manner.

+### Recommended Funding Request Amount

+This proposal formally recommends that applying DEXs request funding of 25,000 USDC and 25,000$ worth of LUNC.
+This amount aligns with Binance’s liquidity depth and ensures sufficient on-chain trading depth while maintaining efficient capital allocation.
+However, the final funding request is subject to the applying DEX's specific spend proposal and should consider the DEX's trading volume to maximize capital efficiency and avoid liquidity fragmentation.

 ### Application Eligibility

 The applying DEXs shall fulfill the following requirements to receive liquidity funding: